rkuma183/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    The solution is to use a Windows machine and format drives as NTFS.

-   Mac OS X can read from NTFS drives, but cannot write to them unless some additional effort.
+   MacOS can read from NTFS drives, but cannot write to them without some additional effort, described below.

    Both Mac and Windows can read drives formatted in <strong>exFAT</strong>
    (even though Microsoft is its patent holder).